cboulay/SERF/python/README.md

-# Evoked Electrophysiological Response Analysis Toolbox (EERAT)
+# Evoked Electrophysiological Response Feedback (EERF)

 ## Python data API

-This module provides access to the EERAT datastore from Python.
+This module provides access to the EERF datastore from Python.
 In addition to simple reading and writing data, there are some functions for performing more complex analyses that can either be triggered automatically or that can be called manually.